-- 1. Dial 911 and provide the following information:

-- Area where the suspicious person is.

-- What the suspicious person is doing.

-- Description of the suspicious person.

-- 2. Do not let anyone into a locked room or building without proper authority.

-- 3. Do not engage in a confrontation with the person.

-- 4. Do not block the person's exit.
+- 1. Dial 911 and provide the following information: - Area where the suspicious person is currently located, - · What the suspicious person is doing, and - A description of the suspicious person. - 2.
+Do not let anyone into a locked room or building without proper authority. - 3.
+Do not engage in a confrontation with the person. - 4.
+Do not block the person's exit.